stanton26/AppDefense/labs-partner/working-with-sddc-partner-lab-do-not-use.md

 10. Click **Next**
 11. Highlight the **WorkloadDatastore** as the storage location
 12. Click **Next**
 13. Click **Finish**.
 Your content library should take about ~20 minutes to complete syncing.
+Syncing is required prior to proceeding to the next lab.
+You can take a break during this time prior to proceeding to lab#2 "AWS Integration"

 You have now successfully subscribed to a vSphere content library from your VMware Cloud on AWS vCenter instance.